wright-group/WrightTools/docs/write_from_function.rst

 This can include text, numbers or even arrays.
 These are arbitrary, and can be accessed like a dictionary.
-Avoid using the "privileged" attributes for tasks other than their pre-defined purpose, as overwriting may cause unexpected behavior or be overwritten internally:
+Avoid using the "privileged" attributes for tasks other than their pre-defined purpose, as overwriting may cause unexpected behavior or for them to be overwritten internally:

 - ``name``
 - ``class``